Fuat Ağralı

-Ali Fuat Ağralı (1877–1957) was a former Turkish politician.
+Ali Fuat Ağralı (1877 – 11 May 1957) was a Turkish politician.

 Early years

 He was born in 1877 in Agra village of the Greek island Lesbos, then a part of the Ottoman Empire (whence he later adopted his surname, Ağralı, "of Agra").
-He graduated from the Faculty of Political Sciences in 1903 and the Faculty of Law in 1908 both in İstanbul.
+He graduated from the Faculty of Political Sciences in 1903 and the Faculty of Law in 1908 both in Constantinople.

 During his early years he translated an Arabic book to Turkish and he was praised by Ahmet Mithat, an important Ottoman journalist.

 Politics

 During the Turkish War of Independence, he joined the nationalist forces.
-During the Lausanne Conference (1922–23), he was a member of the Turkish delegation.
+During the Lausanne Conference (1922–1923), he was a member of the Turkish delegation.
 He served as the accountant of the delegation.
-During the Republican age, he was elected Republican People's Party (CHP) deputy from İstanbul (1923–33) and Elazığ Provinces (1933–50).
+During the Republican age, he was elected Republican People's Party (CHP) deputy from Istanbul (1923–1933) and Elazığ Provinces (1933–1950).
 On 3 February 1934 he was appointed as the Minister of Finance in the 7th government of Turkey.
 He kept this post in the 8th, 9th, 10th, 11th, 12th, 13th and the 14th government of Turkey up to 13 September 1944.